Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiment Details

 \paragraph{MultiDimSPCI.}

-We implemented MultiDimSPCI using the source code released by the authors~\cite{xu2024conformal}.
-The context window size was set to $50$ for all real-world datasets, consistent with the setup used for FCP.
-Following the original publication, the number of trees was set to $15$.
-The training and validation sets were combined into a single training set.
+We implement MultiDimSPCI~\citep{xu2024conformal} using the source code released by the authors.
+The context window size is set to $50$ for all real-world datasets, consistent with the setup used for FCP.
+Following the original publication, the number of trees for the quantile random forest is set to $15$.
+The training and validation sets are combined into a single training set.

 \paragraph{Conformal prediction using copulas.}